 Q: What Is A Split Stay at Walt Disney World and How Does It Work?

-A: With 25 fantastic resorts at Walt Disney World, sometimes the hardest part of planning a Disney vacation is deciding where to stay.
+With dozens of fantastic resorts at Walt Disney World, sometimes the hardest part of planning a Disney vacation is deciding where to stay.
 With each resort offering unique theming, food choices, amenities, central pools and price points, it is no wonder guests may be considering staying at more than one resort during their upcoming visit.

 What if I decide to get the Disney Dining Plan?
 In the past, in order to qualify for a dining plan (even if it was non-discounted) guests had to have tickets added to both reservations in the split stay.
-However, Disney’s policy changed a couple of years ago allowing guests to book the dining plan on both stays if there are tickets attached to the first booking.
+However, Disney’s policy changed a couple of years ago allowing guests to book the dining plan on both stays.
 This means that guests are able to have dining for the duration of their stay and still take advantage of the cheaper ticket prices.
 Unlike tickets though, the Dining Plan is linked to the number of days at each resort.
 Therefore, it is not possible to book the Dining Plan at the first hotel and have it extend to the second.
 The dining plans must be added to each reservation.

 What about promotions like Free Dining?
 When it comes to Disney’s Free Dining offer the policy is slightly different.
 You must have tickets attached to BOTH packages to get free dining at both resorts.
 This means that you wouldn’t be able to save on buying one set of park tickets and have them run the length of your stay.
 You would need to book two separate resort packages each with dining and tickets.
 For those opting to book dining for only one of their stays, guests do have the option of applying a room discount (if available) to the second stay so that you are still saving across both packages.

 How does booking a split stay effect dining and Fastpass booking windows?
 When it comes to making advanced dining reservations at the 180-day mark, it can be a bit trial and error.
 Technically, if you added the (non-promotional) dining plan to both reservations (with one reservation holding the tickets and the other just dining) you may be able to make your dining reservations for your entire stay 180 days from when you are due to check in to your first hotel.
 However, if you needed to split your reservation up (because of the Free Dining promotion for instance), with tickets added to both, you’ll need to book dining reservations 180 days from the day you are staying at the first resort, then you would need to wait until 180 days from the second resort check-in to make the second round of reservations.
-That being said, with dining it can be a bit trial and error.
-Plan on booking during the 180 mark from your first stay and your second stay and if you can book them all at once you’ll be pleasantly surprised!
+My suggestion is to go into dining was a plan to book during the 180 mark from of your first stay and again for your second stay and if you can book them all at once you’ll be pleasantly surprised!

 In terms of Fastpasses, if the tickets are attached to the first booking and extend the length of stay, you can make Fastpass reservations for the entire stay at 60 days.
 If you split up the tickets and have them added to each reservation you would book Fastpasses for the first and second halves of your package separately.